denismunene2006-lab/e-commerce-website/README.md

 ## ⭐ Support

-If you find this project useful or interesting, please **star** the repo on GitHub — it helps a lot!
+If you find this project useful or interesting, please **star** the repo on GitHub — it helps a lot!🎖️

 [⭐ Star on GitHub](https://github.com/denismunene2006-lab/e-commerce-website)